Mikejo5000/vsts-docs-pr/docs/repos/get-started/code-with-git.md

 ---

+## Clone the repo to your computer

-0. Open the Git command window (Git Bash on Git for Windows), navigate to the folder where you want the code from the repo stored on your computer, and run `git clone` followed by the path copied from the **Clone URL** in the previous step, as shown in the following example.
+0. Open the Git command window (Git Bash on Git for Windows), navigate to the folder where you want the code from the repo stored on your computer, and run `git clone` followed by the path copied from the **Clone URL** in the previous section, as shown in the following example.

   ```
   git clone https://contoso-ltd.visualstudio.com/MyFirstProject/_git/contoso-demo